 Williamsburg is also home to the elite College of William & Mary.
 Depending on your investment goals, William & Mary students may be a great rental market to consider.

-Williamsburg may be small, but it’s growing fast and full of young, eager tenants.
-A healthy economy, good schools, safe neighborhoods, and historic attractions draw in a variety of tenants.
+Williamsburg may be small, but it’s growing fast and full of young, eager residents.
+A healthy economy, good schools, safe neighborhoods, and historic attractions draw in a variety of residents.
 Thus, Williamsburg appears to be a promising real estate market.

 Whether you’re purchasing one Williamsburg home or one hundred, you don’t have to go it alone.